mukhal/mukhal.github.io/_posts/2017-10-10-Text-Classification-with-Tensorflow.md

     SVM F1-score :  0.910699838044

-we can see the SVM slightly outperforms our neural network.
+we can see the NN approach slightly outperforms the SVM.
-I strongly suggest You try on your own to play a little with the neural network layer structure and hyperparatmers and try to improve its performance.
+I strongly suggest You try on your own to play a little with the neural network layer structure and hyperparatmers and try to further improve its performance.
 You can also add regularization and see how it goes.

 ### Conclusion
 In this tutorial we applied a simple neural network model on text classification.
 We represented our articles using TF-IDF vector space represenation.
 We then used cross entropy as our loss function.
 We trained the model and got very good accuracy and f1-score.
 We also tried and SVM model on the data and compared perfomance between the two models.